 Statement of the EU Delegation to China on the International Human Rights Day

-The European Union is guided by the principles of the universality, interdependence and indivisibility of human rights, which are inherent to all human beings, to all cultures, at all times and everywhere.
+The European Union is guided by the principle of the universality of human rights, which are inherent to all human beings, to all cultures, at all times and everywhere.
 As enshrined in the Universal Declaration of Human Rights, the right to freedom of thought, freedom of religion or belief, freedom of expression and freedom of peaceful assembly and association are inalienable and universal rights.
-They are non-derogable geographically or culturally.
+They are not subject to geographical or cultural adaptations.

 In recent years, China has made notable efforts in poverty alleviation, improved access to health, education and implemented other social improvements for its citizens.
 At the same time, civil and political rights are not guaranteed and are in some cases even deliberately systematically violated.